 Book reviews are subjective.
 I tend to rate books not according to how “perfect” they are, seem to be, or are said to be in general but rather to how perfect they are to me.
-Revell provided me with a complimentary copy of this book for an honest review.

-My rating: 3 of 5 stars
+My rating: 5 of 5 stars

 (Click the title to find the book description/blurb.)

 A young girl, Liesel, in Nazi Germany, with stolen books as her prized possessions.
 Her foster family, secretly, illegally sheltering a Jew.
 Life, Death, and the power of words meet in The Book Thief, a novel by author Markus Zusak.

 I picked up a copy of the film based on this book, but I didn’t want to watch it without reading the original story first.
 So I read it.